The South East creative economy is evolving and thriving in the face of an ever-changing business landscape.

 If you run or know of any suitable networking groups in East Sussex that you’d like us to list here, please email the details to email@example.com

-While financial planning is not a replacement for sound financial advice or good accountancy practice, it is the beginning of good business practice.
-Financial planning gives you control over your company’s destiny and like accounting, record keeping and bookkeeping, is essential for a successful business and will provide you with peace of mind.
+While financial planning is not a replacement for sound financial advice or a good account, it is the beginning of good business practice and will provide you with peace of mind.

-Locate East Sussex runs regular free financial planning events for creative businesses to upskill.
+Locate East Sussex has experts who are used to working with creatives.
+We also run free financial planning events for creative businesses to upskill.
 To find out when the next event is email firstname.lastname@example.org

 Universities and colleges in East Sussex are turning out some of the very best creative talent and collectively East Sussex College Group, the University of Brighton and the University of Sussex are kick-starting careers in all aspects of the creative, media and digital industries.